Rhonda McDonda

 that our flag was still

+there were fireworks, but it was mostly probably bombs.
 And that proved that our flag was still there because we could see it in the light of the bombs.
-They mentioned bombs in it.

 I don't know how many national anthems mention bombs.
+It makes sense for us.

-Like, it would be weird to have a national anthem that was like, and we'll bomb the shit out of you
+Like, it would be weird to have a national anthem was like, and we'll bomb the shit out of you

 if you try to fuck with us.
-All right.

-Say it as fast as you can.
+say it as fast as you can,

 I really can't do it.
 I want to do it.